 A heady multidisciplinary work, How Non-being Haunts Being explores how absence, incompleteness, and negation saturate life, language, thought, and culture.
 It details how meaning and moral agency depend upon forms of non-being, and it argues that death acceptance in no way inevitably slides into nihilism.
 Thoroughgoing death acceptance, in fact, opens opportunities for deeper levels of self-understanding and for greater compassion regarding our common fate.
 Sure to provoke thought and to stimulate much conversation, it offers countless insights into the human condition.

-Corey Anton is professor of communication studies at Grand Valley State University and a fellow of the International Communicology Institute.
+Corey Anton is professor of communication studies at Grand Valley State University and fellow of the International Communicology Institute.

 Chapter 1: Nothing at the Heart of Existence